The Kumamoto streetcar (Kumamoto City Tram) is the easiest way to cross the city center with kids.

-This guide covers the two lines, family pricing, and which stops matter for kid-friendly destinations.
+This guide covers the two lines, family pricing, a taxi-vs-pass cost check, and which stops matter most for kid-friendly destinations.

 Why ride the Kumamoto tram with kids?